 See the information below for assistance on course selection and course enrolment.
 Also included is dropping courses, important dates and double counting.

 The following is a list of Recreation courses that are now being offered to students.
 You can see the term in which a course is normally offered as well as any prerequisites.
 Note that some courses are restricted to students in specific plans only: Recreation and Leisure Studies (RLS), Recreation and Sport Business (RSB), or Therapeutic Recreation (TR).

 Elective courses (*) may be subject to change in future terms.
 For official term by term offerings please see the Schedule of classes.

-For course descriptions and requisites please see the Undergraduate Studies Academic Calendar
+For course descriptions and requisites please see the Undergraduate Studies Academic Calendar.

 |Course Code||Course Name||Prerequisites||Offered|